|

 In their hands Toulouse became one of the most important principalities

-in southern France and had supremacy over the counties of Quercy, Albi,
+in southern France and it had supremacy over the counties of Quercy, Albi,

 Carcassonne, Nimes, Béziers and Foix.
 They also inherited a part of